AustinOliverHaskell/TemplateCommand/README.md

 >-n, --names

-Will print the names of the output files without showing their content or writing the files to disk
+Will print the names of the output files without showing their content or writing the files to disk.
+Useful if you're doing a lot with the enumerations and you want to see what the output will be.

 >-m, --matching_file